sddiaz/Portfolio-Projects/README.md

 ## **Skills Utilized: Microsoft SQL, HTML, CSS, C#**
 Details:
-The idea of this application is to paste in your desired info on one device, generate your code, enter the code on another device and retrieve your info back!
-This way, you don't need to email yourself, Teams message yourself, etc, like many people often do.
+The idea of this application web-based message retrieval.
 It can be used from any device via a web browser.
 The goal here was to implement a database, and make the UI look appealing (albeit simple) as well!
+Once again, small and simple, with greater things to come.
 ## **[Visit Here!](http://clippit.somee.com/)**
 <hr>